Back

 Whoever told us that only the most senior people should be involved in strategy?

-Let’s be honest – founders may have set the company vision, built or defined the product or service, then scaled the business to some level of success.
+Let’s be honest – founders may have set the company vision, built or defined the product or service, and then scaled the business to some level of success.
 But over the years as the company grows, they become further and further away from the day-to-day.
 Chain of command kicks in and the experiences of the boots on the ground get condensed into easy-to-understand numbers in boxes that senior management can use to make decisions.

 The founder is no longer interacting with the people doing the job that they used to do themselves.